alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 collection of either 0 or 1 elements.
 As a consequence, because of good design decisions, the monadic types defined in Scala's collection library are more composable.

+EDIT: this example is simple and shallow.
+As pointed out in the comments, it's easy to make the conversion by yourself, however I'm talking about the design choices of Scala's library and the awesomeness of implicits.
+As a result, the standard monadic types provided by Scala (all collections, Futures, Promises, everything that has a filter/map/flatMap, etc...) are inherently more composable and friendlier.

 It's also worth pointing out that Scala's collections library is so awesome precisely because OOP plays a part and there are cases where